-As an integrated offshore service provider, we operate mainly out of our base in UAE, serving primarily customers in the Middle East region.
-We manage our operations mainly through our subsidiaries, namely Atlantic Maritime Group FZE (based in Hamriyah Free Zone, Sharjah, UAE) and Atlantic Ship Management LLC (based in Abu Dhabi, UAE).
+As an integrated offshore service provider, we operate mainly out of our base in UAE, serving primarily customers in the Middle East region, specifically in the Arabian Gulf.
+We manage our operations mainly through our subsidiaries, namely Atlantic Maritime Group FZE (based in Hamriyah Free Zone, Sharjah, UAE) and Atlantic Ship Management LLC (based in Abu Dhabi, UAE), as well as Energy Marine Services and Trading LLC in Qatar.